-The topography of the region is typified by slightly to moderately undulating plains, including some low hills and pan depressions.
+The topography of the region is gently undulating to moderately undulating landscape of the Highveld plateau.
 Some small scattered wetlands and pans occur in the area, rocky outcrops and ridges also form part of significant landscape features in the area.
-Altitude ranges between 1520-1780 mamsl, but can reach also reach as low as 1300 mamsl.
+Altitude ranges between 1420-1760 mean metres above sea level (mamsl).

 Land-Use is dominated by maize and sunflower farming, coal mines and power stations.
-Land uses also occurring in the area include Commercial / Industrustrial, Conservation areas, Cultivated land, Forestry areas, Residential, Subsistence farming and Vacant or Unspecified land, however for the purposes of this report, land use of the region is grouped into urban, cultivation, grassland / plantations, mines and quarries and waterbodies / wetlands (Figure 3), the proposed by-pass line and buffer zone include all classes of land use.
+Land use of the region is grouped into urban, cultivation, grassland / plantations, mines and quarries and waterbodies / wetlands.
+From the map below (Figure 3) it can be seen that the proposed route traverses only cultivation, grassland / plantation land uses and certain waterbodies.
+Waterbodies are the only land use regarded as sensitive and as such certain mitigatory measures will be outlined during the EIA.

 Figure 3.
-Land Use of the area.
+Land Cover of the surrounding area